lunasoldev/lunasoldev/README.md

 ---
 ### 👩‍💻 About Me :
-I am a 15 year old coder from germany.
+I am a 16 year old from germany.

-- 🎒 I am currently in school.
+- 🎒 I go to school.
 - ⚡ In my free time I enjoy learning about math and coding.
-- 🌱 Currently learning Minecraft mod development using the Fabric modloader.
+- 🌱 Doing some random things atm, mostly to do with linux.
 - 📫 Contact me: dev.lunasol@proton.me

 ---